peerlibrary/annotator/src/tasks_introduction.coffee.md

       tasks.schedule()

 Since the task defined in our first example does not have any dependencies, it will be executed immediately.
-After it has finished, the callback we have registeres will be run, too.
+After it has finished, the callback we have registered will be run, too.

 The output looks like this: